dojo/docs/dojox/calendar.rst

 The calendar is using (by default):
   * the columns view for time ranges that last from one day to seven days.
-  * the matrix view for time ranges that last more than seven ways.
+  * the matrix view for time ranges that last more than seven days.

+Another optional view is the month columns view that can be used to display one or several entire months.

 See Advanced configuration to change this behavior.